Cult Information Centre

-The Cult Information Centre (CIC) is a British anti-cult organisation that provides information and advice to members of what the organisation terms cults, as well as their affected family members, members of the press and scholarly researchers.
+The Cult Information Centre (CIC) is a British anti-cult organisation.
 The organisation also serves as a resource for information on controversial religious groups, therapy cults, and political cults.
-CIC gives educational talks about cults in schools around the United Kingdom to students about to start university education.

 History

 The Cult Information Centre was founded in 1987 by Ian Haworth, who had previously been involved with the Council on Mind Abuse, and gained charitable status in the United Kingdom in 1992.
-Haworth later stated that CIC received complaints in Britain about the actions of Landmark Education, which he described as being linked to Werner Erhard's est movement.
-Haworth also made similar statements about the Werner Erhard and Associates course "The Forum".